dragonation/rogiso/readme.md

 * Implemented via pure rust language to make the runtime safe
 * High-level design for language and engine backend

-The module is under heavy **development and testing**, currently do not use it in your production level environment and design
+The module is under heavy **development and test**, currently do not use it in your production level environment and design

 # What are not the jobs of rogiso